-First, attach the fan assembly to the insert by aligning and inserting the hooks on each side of the blower housing into the slots located on the left and right of the blower opening below the loading.
+First, attach the blower assembly to the insert by aligning and inserting the hooks on each side of the blower housing into the slots located on the left and right of the blower opening below the loading door (see DETAIL A).

 To assemble the ash lip, open the door to facilitate the installation.
-Center the ash lip with the fan assembly previously installed and push it against the firebox.
-Then push down the rear fold of the ash lip so it clips into the two (2) brackets welded to the firebox located below the loading door.
+Center the ash lip with the blower assembly previously installed and push it against the firebox.
+Then push down the rear fold of the ash lip so it clips into the two (2) brackets welded to the firebox located below the loading door (see DETAIL A).